Preview: June, 2011

-Totalling some 14,342 miles and taking a little under eighteen months, it was an incredible journey in many ways.
+Totalling some 14,342 miles and taking a little under eighteen months (click here for maps, stats journals, and photos from the trip), it was an incredible journey in many ways.
 A confirmation more than a revelation, it reaffirmed and heightened the lifelong bond I have felt towards the natural world.

 However, it was more than simply a series of extended wanderings through the wilderness.
 The serendipitous encounters, the wonderful folk I met along the way, confirmed what two decades of exploring remote corners of this extraordinary planet had already taught me – nature brings out the best in people.
 It brings out the best in me.
 Thank you, North America!